-Just don't make the mistake I did and pay for a whole two hours (or however much it is) when you only need one.
-Initially unbeknownst to me, when you use your credit card, the machine starts the count at the maximum and you have to navigate the arrow down to reduce the amount of time you're buying on the meter.
+Just don't make the mistake and pay for a whole two hours (or however much it is) when you only need one.
+Initially, when you use your credit card, the machine starts the count at the maximum and you have to navigate the arrow down to reduce the amount of time you're buying on the meter.

 The Truth About Broken Meters

-You pull up to space, get out and see 'Fail' flashing on the meter.
-Some people rejoice at this sight (yours truly included) while others are confused.
+You pull up to space, get out, and see 'Fail' flashing on the meter.
+Some people rejoice at this sight while others are confused.
 'Will I get a ticket?'
 'Should I move?'
 The jury is somewhat out on this one.

-I have never gotten a ticket for parking at a broken meter.
-I always carry a pre-written piece of paper in my car that says 'Meter is broken' and place it on my windshield or around the meter as an added failsafe.
+One option is to carry a pre-written piece of paper in your car that says 'Meter is broken' and place it on your windshield or around the meter as an added failsafe.

 Parking on a Hill: A Slippery Slope

 The next time you park in a hilly area--particularly around the notoriously strict Sunset Strip---do not forget to curb your tires.
-I did once--for five minutes while I ran into the bank-- and I got a ticket by a merciless parking enforcement officer.
+You'll likely get a ticket by a merciless parking enforcement officer.